cormullion/juliamonomaster/website/index.md

 ~~~<span style="font-family: JuliaMono-ExtraBoldItalic;">JuliaMono-ExtraBoldItalic</span>~~~

 ~~~<span style="font-family: JuliaMono-BlackItalic;">JuliaMono-BlackItalic</span>~~~

-(There are also versions of two of the fonts with “Latin” in the name: these are stripped down versions supporting just the basic MacRoman/Windows1252 “Latin” character sets.
-You don't want to use these - they're intended for use as place-holders, of interest if you want to have more control over font loading times in web browser-based applications.)

 In the hands of a virtuoso (such as Dr Zygmunt Szpak, the author of the following Julia code fragment[^zscode]), the range of available Unicode characters can be quite expressive: